CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/DEVELOPMENT.md

 That should work and greet you with "Hello, world!".
 Leave VSCode open because the next chapter will continue from here.

-## Open the VSCode project from git-bash in Windows
+## Open the VSCode remote project from Windows git-bash

-You can connect to an existing VSCode project inside the CRUSTDE container from the host bash or git-bash:
+You can connect to an existing VSCode project inside the CRUSTDE container from the host bash or `Windows git-bash`:

 ```bash
 # Use the global command 'sshadd' to simply add your private SSH keys to ssh-agent